-The infection is more common during late vegetative stage.
 Initially, circular or irregular green water-soaked spots with reddish-brown margins appear on older leaves, sometimes on separate leaflets.
 At later stages of the disease, lesions turn brownish or tan, and the spots start to appear on petioles, stems and young pods.
-Brown protrusions grown on stems and petioles.
+Brown protrusions grow on stems and petioles.
 Agglutinations of leaves with cottony fungal growth are also common.
 Severe infections cause leaf and pod blight and defoliation.
+The infection is more common during late vegetative stage.

 The fungus Rhizoctonia solani survives in the soil or on plant debris.
 It can overwinter in alternative hosts such as weeds.
 During prolonged periods of warm temperatures (25 to 32°C) and high relative humidity, the fungi spread extensively on plants due to wind and rain.
 They weave leaves together and form localized mats of “webbed” foliage, giving the plant a characteristic aspect.